 Class teachers and Key Stage teams are responsible for planning learning enhancements and these include: trips, visitors to school, exploring the local environment, class assemblies.

 Subject Leaders are responsible for planning and organising themed days/weeks around their subject.
-The SLT are responsible for organising whole school enhancements including: parent INSPIRE mornings, parent workshops, speakers into assembly, fund raising activities
+Key Stage team Leaders are responsible for organising school enhancements including: parent INSPIRE mornings, parent workshops, speakers into assembly, fund raising activities

 School uses White Rose Maths Hub planning blocks and resources when delivering Mathematics.
 This scheme is used to ensure that all staff are planning appropriately to provide challenge and develop fluency in mathematics skills.